neomutt/neomutt.github.io/_dev/doxygen.md

 The return value `@return` could be descriptive, e.g. "Number of apples", or a list of possible values.

-Here, we have inserted and extra `*` to make the text into a list (in Markdown).
+Here, we have XXX inserted and extra `*` to make the text into a list (in Markdown).

 ```
  *
- * @return
- * *    0:  Error
+ * @retval  0:  Error
- * *    n:  Success
+ * @retval  n:  Success
- */
+ *
 ```

 Here's an example function comment block from `sidebar.c`:

 ```
 /**
- * Draw a line between the sidebar and the rest of mutt
+ * draw_divider - Draw a line between the sidebar and the rest of mutt
  * @param num_rows  Height of the Sidebar
  * @param num_cols  Width of the Sidebar
  *
+ * @retval  0:  Empty string
+ * @retval  n:  Divider occupies n screen columns
+ *
  * Draw a divider using characters from the config option "sidebar_divider_char".
- * This can be an ASCII or Unicode character.
-First we calculate this
+ * These can be an ASCII or Unicode characters.
- * character's width in screen columns, then subtract that from the config
+ * We calculate these characters' width in screen columns.
- * option "sidebar_width".
  *
- * @return
- * *    -1: Error: bad character, etc
- * *    0:  Error: 0 width character
- * *    n:  Success: character occupies n screen columns
+ * If the user hasn't set $sidebar_divider_char we pick a character for them,
+ * respecting the value of $ascii_chars.
  */
-static int draw_divider (int num_rows, int num_cols)
+static int draw_divider(int num_rows, int num_cols)
 ```